- Wireless Networks

 - BS in Electronics and Communication Engineering, National Institute of Technology – Warangal, India

-Ramesh Annavajjala is an Affiliate Research Associate Professor at Northeastern University’s College of Computer and Information Science.
+Ramesh Annavajjala is an Affiliate Research Associate Professor at Northeastern University’s Khoury College of Computer Sciences.
 He received his Bachelor’s Degree in Electronics and Communication Engineering from the National Institute of Technology (NIT, Warangal, India, May 1998), his Master’s Degree in Telecommunications from the Indian Institute of Science (IISc, Bangalore, India, January 2001), and his PhD in Electrical Engineering from the University of California at San Diego (UCSD, La Jolla, CA, June 2006.)

 Dr. Annavajjala has served as a Distinguished Member of Technical Staff at the Altiostar Networks Inc., a Tewksbury, Massachusetts-based startup company, developing cloud-RAN optimized 4G LTE base-station products.
 Prior to that, he was a Principal Member of Research Staff at the Mitsubishi Electric Research Labs (MERL), in Cambridge, MA.
 He has also held industry positions at ArrayComm LLC (San Jose, CA, USA), Synopsys Inc., (Bangalore, India) and CMC R&D Center (Hyderabad, India).